yoliskdeveloper/simple_weight_converter/README.md

 # simple_weight_converter
-Simple Weight Converter, clone from Brad Traversy, in the future, I will add some another weight number
+Simple Weight Converter, clone from Brad Traversy, thanks Brad for the code in the future, I will add some weight number